 - MISC 300 – Methods of Military Analysis

 Benefits of the A.A. in Military History from Liberty University

 - We are recognized by multiple institutions for our academic quality, affordability, and accessibility.
-Our commitment to excellence also helped us rank among Niche.com’s top 3 online schools in America.
+Our commitment to excellence also helped us rank in the top 10% of Niche.com’s best online schools in America.
 Earning your online associate in military history from a nonprofit university with this kind of recognition can help set you apart from others in your field.